Why segment your customers?

 Segmentation can help you to understand how effective your marketing activity has been.

-Creating customer based segmentation around responses to different marketing activity – for example for email – ‘opens’, ‘clicks’, and ‘non-opens’ allows you to understand how customers react to different marketing channels.
+Segment your customers based on their responses to different marketing activity – for example for email – ‘opens’, ‘clicks’, and ‘non-opens’ allows you to understand how customers react to different marketing channels.

 If you want to be really clever, then segmentation by customer spend and marketing campaign will give you an easy ROI measurement for your marketing campaigns – saving you a lot of time and effort